RetroReversing/retroReversing/categories/companies/datel.md

 * Notepad that can write and even print out notes with Game Boy printer
 * Address Book feature
 * Auto-dial function - dial phone numbers that you typed into the SmartCom by holding the GB up to the phones mouthpiece (how does this work?!)
-* Use as an Infra-red TV remote control (GBC only)
+* Use as an Infrared TV remote control (GBC only)
-* Send messages to other SmartCom devices via Intra-red (GBC only)
+* Send messages to other SmartCom devices via Infrared (GBC only)

 It seems very similar to the "WorldPort" but without the email sending functionality.

 <img width="50%" data-image-full="https://github.com/RetroReversing/retroReversing/assets/40120498/516d158e-d0dc-4696-9c45-d73aa2415ace" alt="SmartCom" class="lazy-load" />

 ## WorldPort
-Send and recieve emails on your Game Boy with World Port!
+Send and receive emails on your Game Boy with World Port!
 It comes with a cable that goes from the cartridge directly into any UK phone socket and you get a free email address.
-However you need to pay per email which comes in the form of top-up cards you need to buy seperately.
+However you need to pay per email which comes in the form of top-up cards you need to buy separately.
 <img width="50%"  data-image-full="https://github.com/RetroReversing/retroReversing/assets/40120498/1a9b9c45-173e-4eee-9400-c9a04707afd2" alt="WorldPort" class="lazy-load" />

-## Rocket Games (unlicenced game boy games)
+## Rocket Games (unlicenced Game Boy games)
-Datel released a series of 10 Game Boy color games completely unlicensed by Nintendo that they called "Rocket Games".
+Datel released a series of 10 Game Boy Color games completely unlicenced by Nintendo that they called "Rocket Games".

 The 8 games that were released are below:
 * **Painter** - Arcade style puzzle game
-* **Fall Time & Hang Time** - Two sports games on the same cartridge (Football and basketball)
+* **Fall Time & Hang Time** - Two sports games on the same cartridge (Football and Basketball)
 * **Karate Joe** - Arcade beat-em-up
 * **Space Invasion** - Arcade Shoot-em-up
 * **ATV Racing** - All Terrain vehicle racing